 With its tucked away, charming alleyways in the French Quarter reminiscent of Europe's streets, its dimly lit restaurants, and the sound of jazz all over the city, New Orleans is the perfect destination for your romantic vacation.

 Find your space above from the crowd and have a balcony scene of your own.
 Overlook the streets of the French Quarter and listen to live street music or watch the streetcar roll by from a Garden District balcony.
-Many hotels and restaurants in the area have balcony seating or rooms.
+Many hotels and restaurants in the area have balcony seating or rooms such as Arnaud's, Curio and Gris-Gris, as well as many Bourbon Street bars.

-From cozy wine bars to white-tablecloth establishments, New Orleans restaurants set the scene for your date night.
-See our top picks for romantic restaurants here.
-Two recommendations include Claret for some wine and Lilette for dinner.
+From cozy wine bars to white-tablecloth establishments, a nice glass or bottle helps set the scene for your date night.
+See restaurants with strong wine programs here.
+Recommendations include Claret, Bacchanal and Lilette.

 The Davenport Lounge at the Ritz Carlton is one of the swankiest places in town to take in jazz.
 Other nice options are the Jazz Playhouse in the Royal Sonesta Hotel or the Polo Club Lounge in the Windsor Court.

 Dining under the stars or a canopy of trees screams romance.
 There are several options in New Orleans to dine al fresco, but some favorites include Bayona, Sylvain, and Cafe Amelie.
-Or go here for a list of all romantic restaurants.
+Or see here for a list of our top romantic restaurants.

 Take the streetcar into the Garden District and down the Avenue to pick out your dream mansion.
 The architecture is stunning.
 You can also take a Garden District tour to learn more about the history of the homes.